 The injured worker must complete the Request for Hearing with the claim information.
 Alternatively, an injured worker may submit a letter with the claim information that requests a hearing.
 The request for hearing form or the letter must be submitted with the ICA.
-An injured worker must submit the form electronically on the Industrial Commission’s Website, mail or fax.
+An injured worker may submit the form electronically on the Industrial Commission’s Website, by mail or by fax.

 Once submitted, the ICA will issue a Notice of Hearing.
 The staff and attorneys at the Law Offices of Robert Wisniewski can assist you in requesting a hearing before a judge.

 I have a hearing date, so what do I do now?

 The ICA will issue a Notice of Hearing that will state the date, time and location of the initial hearing for the injured worker.
 The ICA assigns cases to an administrative law judge.

 An injured worker must appear, in person, to the initial hearing.
 If the injured worker requires an interpreter, the worker must request an interpreter with the ICA beforehand.
 The ICA will provide an interpreter at no cost to the injured worker.